KinectToVR/k2vr-docs/src/pages/en/app/overview.md

 ---
 layout: '@layouts/DocsPage.astro'
-title: App Overview
+title: App overview
 description: Detailed view of each page of the application
 setup: |
   import CardNoIcon from '@components/CardNoIcon.astro' import TableOfContents from '@components/TableOfContents.astro' import Accordion from '@components/Accordion.astro'
 ---
-# App Overview
+# App overview
 This page will go over the various features and options in each tab of Amethyst.

 ### General